Verci87/OED-Expanded-Ryan/characters.md

 8.  *Survival*: The character gains a +2 bonus to checks to find food, water, shelter, or avoid being lost in the wilderness.
 9.  *Toughness*: The character gains +2 hit points per level.
 10. *Tracking*: Track prey on a base 4 in 6 chance.
-11. *Two-Weapon Fighting*: The character can fight with a light melee weapon in the off hand, for an extra attack (at -2 to hit) or a parry (+2 AC) each round.
+11. ~~*Two-Weapon Fighting*: The character can fight with a light melee weapon in the off hand, for an extra attack (at -2 to hit) or a parry (+2 AC) each round.~~
 12. *Weapon Specialization*: Pick one kind of weapon, gain +2 to hit and damage with that weapon.
+13. *Sweep Attacks*: Can melee attack a number of 1 HD opponents equal to their level in one round.

 ### Thieves